-- 1. From the PCE web console main menu, choose Explore > Traffic (New UI). - 2.
-From the Traffic table, select Connections with common labels and a Draft view: All Draft, All Blocked, Potentially Blocked, or Blocked. - Using the checkboxes, select traffic flows that you want to write rules for.
-The Allow Selected Connections button changes color from pale to bright blue and includes the number of allowable connections for which the PCE can write rules. - 4.
+- 1. In the left navigation, click Traffic. - 2.
+Select Connections in the Connections filter. - 3.
+From the Group by drop-down, select Common Set of Labels and then click Apply. - 4.
+From the Draft View drop-down, select a Draft View. - Using the checkboxes, select traffic flows that you want to write rules for.
+The Allow Selected Connections button becomes available and includes the number of - allowable connections for which the PCE can write rules. - 6.
 Click Allow Selected Connections.

-Under certain conditions the button won't be enabled; for example, you've only selected traffic flows that are already allowed.
-When this occurs, either select other traffic flows or click the Edit Labels button to modify the traffic flows.
+Under certain conditions the button won't be enabled; for example, when you've only selected traffic flows that are already allowed.
+When this occurs, either select other traffic flows or click Edit Labels to modify the traffic flows.